Skip to content

 “Good morning, Mr. Talley,” Lyke said, according to a court transcript of a Feb.
 19 hearing.
 “You’re looking good.”

-That day in court, they agreed to modify the terms of Talley’s monitoring to allow for a dentist appointment and the assistant state’s attorney asked that Talley be warned that “if something happens, we will be bringing a motion.”
+That day in court, the prosecutors, defense attorney and judge agreed to modify the terms of Talley’s monitoring to allow for a dentist appointment.
+The assistant state’s attorney asked that Talley be warned that “if something happens, we will be bringing a motion.”

 Lyke reminded Talley that he needed to follow the instructions of the pretrial monitoring officials, and keep in touch with his attorney.
-Then he sent him on his way: “All right, Mr. Talley, be well.
+Then the judge sent him on his way: “All right, Mr. Talley, be well.
 Take care of yourself.
 Don’t get in no trouble.”

 Talley found himself back before Lyke on Tuesday, the day after another judge had ordered Talley detained while the police shooting case advances.

-That warrant went unexecuted by law enforcement in the intervening weeks.
+That warrant, available to every police officer in the state, went unexecuted by law enforcement in the intervening weeks.
 A spokesperson for the Cook County sheriff’s office said in a statement to the Tribune that the office “did not receive a request to expedite execution of the warrants issued for Talley’s arrest.”

-On Saturday morning, Talley happened to be rearrested and taken to Swedish Hospital after an attempted armed robbery at an Albany Park dollar store.
-He now faces a litany of charges in the shooting death of Chicago police officer John Bartholomew, who was guarding him while inside the hospital.
+On Saturday morning, Talley was arrested and taken to Swedish Hospital after an attempted armed robbery at an Albany Park dollar store.
+He now faces a litany of charges in the shooting death of Chicago police Officer John Bartholomew, who was guarding him while inside the hospital.
 Bartholomew’s partner was shot in the chin and left in critical condition.

-Prosecutors said at an initial appearance Monday that Talley — who had told police he’d swallowed several bags of drugs and was having trouble breathing — had been undressed and given a hospital gown at Swedish Saturday while preparing for a CT scan, but kept a blanket over him.
-When Bartholomew uncuffed him from the hospital bed, prosecutors said Talley reached underneath the blanket, pulled out a 10-milimeter Glock 29 and shot Bartholomew, shot and critically wounded a second officer and shot out a window to escape from the building.
+Prosecutors said at an initial appearance Monday that Talley — who had told police he’d swallowed several bags of drugs and was having trouble breathing — had been undressed and given a hospital gown at Swedish on Saturday while preparing for a CT scan, but that Talley kept a blanket over him.
+When Bartholomew uncuffed him from the hospital bed, prosecutors said, Talley reached underneath the blanket, pulled out a 10-millimeter Glock 29 and shot Bartholomew, shot and critically wounded a second officer and shot out a window to escape from the building.

 It was the first time two police officers have been shot in an on-duty incident in more than four years.
 Ella French was killed and her partner, Carlos Yanez, was severely wounded in the last such case.

-Yanez was at the Tuesday hearing, speaking to reporters briefly afterward.
+Yanez was at Tuesday’s hearing, speaking to reporters briefly afterward.
 He said he wanted to hear Lyke acknowledge that he had “released (Talley) back to the streets.”

 “Not everyone can be rehabilitated,” he said, before questioning whether officials had done their due diligence keeping track of Talley.